dannyelcf/udacity-dand/core-course-05-exploratory-data-analysis/project-05-explore-and-summarize-data/project_05.md

 > **Note:** In the plot above, the black dashed lines represent the 1st
 > and 3rd quartile, the black and red solid lines represent,
-> respectivaly, median and mean, the red shading represents the 95% of
-> mean confidence interval and the black dotted lines represents the
+> respectivaly, median and mean and the black dotted lines represents
-> upper threshold to the outliers (3rd qu. + 1.5 IQR).
+> the upper threshold to the outliers (3rd qu. + 1.5 IQR).

 About 80% of 4478 issues, with start date information, have less than or equal 5 calendar days of delay to start.
 These amount of days is very short compared to the 30 days of the month (granularity used in the plots).

-Note also that 95% of the mean confidence interval is very narrow even though the standard deviation to be high and the dataset contain outliers with high number of calendar days.
-This indicates that the affirmative of the previous paragraph is robust.

 ### Issue Deadline Date